saraemp/egusphere-2023-53/README.md

 ## Requirements
 Ypu will need to install the packages necessary to run the package.
 Conversely, you can  use the command pip install -r requirements.txt
-All the dependencies requited to run the package is listed in the requirements.txt file.
+All the dependencies required to run the package is listed in the requirements.txt file.

 ## Citing this package
 S. Polanco et al., “The flexural isostatic response of climatically driven sea-level changes on continental-scale deltas,” EGUsphere, vol. 2023, pp. 1–30, 2023, doi: 10.5194/egusphere-2023-53.